Eugene School District 4J: Administration

-Cyndey Vandercar has served as superintendent of Eugene School District 4J since July 2020.
+Colt Gill has served as interim superintendent of Eugene School District 4J since April 2024.

 The Board of Directors has seven members elected from the district at large to serve four-year terms; board members serve without pay.
 The school board serves as the policy-making body of the school district.
 The Eugene School Board selects the superintendent as the district's executive officer and delegates the responsibility for implementing its policies and plans to the superintendent.
 The board also has the annual responsibility of adopting a balanced school district budget, developed in a budget process along with seven appointed citizen members of the district's budget committee.

 The school board meets in regular public sessions at the 4J Education Center, 200 North Monroe, Eugene.
 Special meetings and work sessions are scheduled as necessary.
 All regular board meetings are broadcast live on the district's radio station, KRVM-AM 1280, and audio recordings are posted to the district's website.
 The school board encourages public input.
 Comments on items that are not on the board's agenda may be made at the beginning of each meeting.
 Audience members who wish to speak may sign up at the beginning of the meeting.
-Comments also may be sent to the board via email.Board members for 2019–2020 school year:
+Comments also may be sent to the board via email.Board members for 2024-25 school year: